 This place of hope is

 Welcome to the website for our extraordinary school and treatment center.
-Since 1970, we’ve been working together with our students, residents, their families and outstanding professionals to bring hope and change to young people and adults who face tough challenges.
-At Latham they receive respect and discover new potential to become responsible members of their communities.
+Since 1970, we’ve been working together with our students, residents, their families, and outstanding professionals to bring hope and change to young people and adults who face difficult challenges.

 innovation & excellence

-Quality and compassionate residential and independent living programs for children and adults with complex special needs, including Prader-Willi Syndrome, on Cape Cod and beyond.
+Latham Centers offers quality and compassionate residential programs for children and adults with complex special needs, including Prader-Willi syndrome, on Cape Cod and beyond.